 3. General: "Economic Comparison of White, Green, and Black Flat Roofs in the United States" is an excellent short paper which focuses on the relative life-cycle costs and environmental effects of these three roof categories in warm climates.
 The paper is from 2013, was produced by researchers at Lawrence Berkeley National Laboratory, and is available at the website of the EPDM Roofing Association.

-4. General: "Analysis of 'Economic Comparison of White, Green, and Black Flat Roofs In the United States'" is an interesting critique of the foregoing study.
+4. General: "Analysis of 'Economic Comparison of White, Green, and Black Flat Roofs In the United States'" is an interesting critique of the study in the previous link.
 It was sponsored by the EPDM Roofing Association, and is available on their website.